Our story

 Genuine Client Focus

 Being the right fit for your family matters more to us than filling a diary.
-We shape the service around you from the very first conversation.
+From your very first conversation with us, our focus is on understanding your child’s needs, your family’s goals, and how we can best support you.

 • Detailed intake process

-We have a thorough intake process where you’ll speak directly with the owner to ensure we’re the right service for you, based on our team’s skills, experience, and available resources.
-If we’re not the right fit, we’ll do our best to connect you with a service that may better meet your needs.
+Every new referral begins with a thorough intake process, including a conversation with the practice owner.
+This helps us determine whether our team, experience, and service model are the right fit for your child and family.
+If we’re not the best match, we’ll do our best to connect you with a service that may better meet your needs.

 • Flexible & responsive